The Farrell-Jones Conjecture for virtually solvable groups: Reducing the class of solvable groups

 Now, let $G$ be an $n$-step solvable group with $n \geq 3$.
 We will prove by induction on $n$ that $G$ satisfies FJCw.
 We consider the short exact sequence

-Notice that $G^{(2)}$ is $(n-2)$-step solvable and $G/G^{(2)}$ is $2$-step solvable.
+Note that $G^{(2)}$ is $(n-2)$-step solvable and $G/G^{(2)}$ is $2$-step solvable.
 If $C<G/G^{(2)}$ is an infinite cyclic subgroup then the preimage is an $(n-1)$-step solvable subgroup of $G$.
-We conclude from Proposition~\ref{prop-FJCw-2}~(\ref{prop-FJCw-2-1}) that $G$ satisfies FJCw. \end{proof}
+We apply Proposition~\ref{prop-FJCw-2} (Extensions) and conclude that $G$ satisfies FJCw. \end{proof}